Josip Broz Tito: Family and personal life

-Tito was married several times and had numerous affairs.
+Tito's charisma was such that John Gunther was warned several times in Belgrade "Look out—don't be taken in!"
+Even those who opposed Tito's politics fondly recalled their Partisan days together.
+Women were especially amenable to his charm; he was married several times and had numerous affairs.
 In 1918 he was brought to Omsk, Russia, as a prisoner of war.
 There he met Pelagija Belousova, who was then 14; he married her a year later, and she moved with him to Yugoslavia.
 They had five children, but only their son Žarko Leon Broz (born 4 February 1924) survived.
 When Tito was jailed in 1928, Belousova returned to Russia.
 After the divorce in 1936, she remarried.

 In 1936, when Tito stayed at the Hotel Lux in Moscow, he met the Austrian Lucia Bauer.
 They married in October 1936, but the records of this marriage were later deliberately erased.

-His next relationship was with Anna Koenig, whom he married in 1936 and who died in 1937.

 In 1940, he married Herta Haas.
 Tito left for Belgrade after the April War, leaving Haas pregnant.
 In May 1941, she gave birth to their son, Aleksandar "Mišo" Broz.
 Throughout his relationship with Haas, Tito maintained a promiscuous life and had a parallel relationship with Davorjanka Paunović, who, under the codename "Zdenka Horvat", served as a courier in the resistance and became his personal secretary.
 Haas and Tito suddenly parted company in 1943 in Jajce during the second meeting of AVNOJ after she reportedly walked in on him and Davorjanka.
 The last time Haas saw Broz was in 1946.
 Davorjanka died of tuberculosis in 1946, and Tito insisted that she be buried in the backyard of the Beli Dvor, his Belgrade residence.
+Another secretary close to Tito was Olga Ninčić, daughter of Tito's opponent Momčilo Ninčić.